thachnguyen/duesselpore/manual.md

 Note: For inexperienced Linux user our software are tested with current version pipeline.
 We do not recommend upgrading the version on Linux Virtual machine.
 The webserver may crash when new software is updated<br>

 * Download and install Virtualbox (VB) installation and VirtualBox 6.1.22 Oracle VM VirtualBox Extension Pack from https://www.virtualbox.org/wiki/Downloads.
 Already tested Virtualbox version 6.1.22 on Ubuntu 18.04 and Window 10.<br>
-* Download the webserver.ova image file from this address<br>
+* Download the webserver.ova image file from this address https://iufduesseldorf-my.sharepoint.com/:u:/g/personal/thach_nguyen_iuf-duesseldorf_de/ET7zomuFVRBBheV-S3TZ6soBH7GiduAEWkp_XF0foxYI3A <br>

-After installing VB and its Extension Pack, open VB >File> Import Appliance to select webserver.ova downloaded file then setup configuration based on your machine configuration.
+After installing VB and its Extension Pack, open VB >File> Import Appliance to select webserver.ova downloaded file, then set up configuration based on your machine configuration.
-By default, our webserver uses 4 cores CPU, 8 GB RAM.
-We recommend using 8 CPUs, 16 GB RAM, HDD is auto allocated, Therefore when your data increases, the image file size also increases.
-We recommend deploying VB image in the partition that has at least 200 GB (depend on the number of users and datasize TB volume are highly recommended).
+By default, our web server uses 4 cores CPU, 8 GB RAM.
+We recommend using 8 CPUs, 16 GB RAM, HDD is auto allocated.
+Therefore when your data increases, the image file size also increases.
+We recommend deploying a VB image in the partition with at least 200 GB (depends on the number of users and data size, TB volume is highly recommended).
 Configure the network interface on your host site (your primary OS):
-Before we start the Virtual machine in Virtual box configuration panel, we configure two network interfaces as in the figure below.
-The first network interface to internet (NAT) and the second interface to our host machine.<br>
+Before we start the Virtual machine in the Virtual box configuration panel, we configure two network interfaces as in the figure below.
+The first network interface to the internet (NAT) and the second interface to our host machine.<br>
 ![Network interface configuration](img/network_interface.pdf)

 #### 1.2.2.
 Login and configure webserver
-After booting up our guest OS, login your Virtual Machine (VM) with this credential:<br>
+After booting up our guest OS, log in to your Virtual Machine (VM) with this credential:<br>
 ```
 * user name: ag-rossi (preset)
 * password 123456
 ```
-Open the terminal, and we can get our webserver IP address by this command on the guest terminal.
+Open the terminal, and we can get our web server IP address by this command on the guest terminal.
 When you want to use only the Human genome.
 ```console
 $setup_webserver light
 $runserver